tutorgen/hpit_services/README.md

 to http://127.0.0.1:8000.

 ###<a name="GSInstallUbuntu12Toc"></a> Installing HPIT on Ubuntu 12.04
+HPIT supports the Ubuntu 12.04 LTS release.
+Howevern, if possible, it is highly recommended to upgrade to the 14.04 LTS release.

 #### Getting Started
 The first thing you'll need to do is update and upgrade your apt repositories: